Supporting Partners Across the A.T. Landscape

 The Wild East Action Fund supports projects that accelerate the pace of conservation within the Appalachian Trail landscape.

-Since 2018, the Wild East Action Fund has supported a variety of land protection and organizational capacity-building projects that have accelerated the pace of conservation within the Appalachian Trail landscape.
-This funding opportunity is available to conservation organizations, including nonprofit partners and public agencies, that support the mission of the Appalachian Trail Landscape Partnership.
+Since 2018, the Wild East Action Fund has supported a variety of land protection and conservation capacity-building projects that have accelerated the pace and scale of conservation within the Appalachian Trail landscape.
+This funding opportunity is available to conservation organizations, including nonprofit partners and public agencies, that support the mission of the Appalachian Trail Landscape Partnership (ATLP).

 Wild East Action Fund - Frequently Asked Questions